The following are based on family stories from clients that we have helped.

 Having Ron from Senior Moves involved also meant Ray did not have to rely as heavily on his family members and this made him feel more independent.

-Tony rang Senior Moves for assistance as his mother, Giuliana, urgently needed placement in a nursing home.
+Tony rang Senior Moves for support as his mother, Giuliana, urgently needed placement in a nursing home.

-Giuliana had been recently admitted to hospital and was in need of permanent residential care placement.
+Giuliana had been recently admitted to the hospital and needed permanent residential care placement.

 As Giuliana was medically stable, the hospital wanted her to leave.
 The hospital was not able to help Tony find a placement for his mother as Tony wanted to move her outside of the hospital's catchment area to be closer to him.